codewithzeez/codewithzeez/README.md

 ## 💻 Full-Stack PHP Developer | Laravel & Livewire Specialist | API Integrator

 Welcome to my GitHub profile!
 I'm a passionate web developer with several years of hands-on experience in building scalable, secure, and high-performance web applications.
-My primary focus is backend development using **PHP** and **Laravel**, but I also enjoy crafting dynamic frontend experiences using tools like **Livewire**, **Alpine.js**, and **Tailwind CSS**.
+My primary focus is backend development using **PHP** and **Laravel**, but I also enjoy crafting dynamic frontend experiences using tools like **Livewire** and **Bootstrap**.

 ---